-BIOLOGY IGCSE

-Compulsory | Exam Board: Edexcel | Syllabus Code: 4BI1

-Biology is the study of living organisms and their structure, life cycles, adaptations and environment.
+BIOLOGY IGCSE Compulsory | Exam Board: Edexcel | Syllabus Code: 4BI1 Overview Biology is the study of living organisms and their structure, life cycles, adaptations and environment.
 The course is wide-ranging and pupils will study aspects of both human and plant biology in the different units.
 The course begins with the study of key biological concepts such as cells and transport in and out of cells.
 It then goes on to look at human and plant systems, DNA and inheritance and the use of biology in the food industry.
 Biology is a fascinating and highly relevant course of study.
 Biologists are involved in answering current key questions regarding famine and farming, global health and the future of our planet.
 As the IGCSE course progresses, pupils will explore how the body defends itself against disease, how humans impact upon the environment and how health can be maintained.

 Investigative and analytical skills are essential in this course.
 Each cycle, pupils will work with others to carry out or design investigations, and will learn to effectively analyse and evaluate their results and to present their findings accurately.

-The course is assessed through final written examinations.
+Assessment The course is assessed through final written examinations.
 There is no coursework component to this course.
-In Year 11 pupils will be advised which exam (single, double or triple award) is most suitable for them.

-As with the other sciences, Biology helps pupils to build up research, problem solving, organisation and analytical skills.
+Future Pathways As with the other sciences, Biology helps pupils to build up research, problem solving, organisation and analytical skills.
 These skills are useful in scientific and non-scientific courses of study.

-CHEMISTRY IGCSE

-Compulsory | Exam Board: Edexcel | Syllabus Code: 4CH1

-Chemistry is about the materials everything is made up of.
+CHEMISTRY IGCSE Compulsory | Exam Board: Edexcel | Syllabus Code: 4CH1 Overview Chemistry is about the materials everything is made up of.
 Chemists have changed our world and transformed every aspect of our daily lives.
 By studying Chemistry, pupils will be challenged, inspired and stimulated.
 They will be encouraged to develop scientific thinking and increase their depth of knowledge of the subject.
 Even though only a small number will become professional scientists, all of us need to be able to cope with the science that shapes our lives.
 The study of Chemistry will increase the understanding of materials in every sector of everyday life, from medicines to fuels.
 The aim of this course is to: